Netvent/storyly-sdk/ios/README.md

 init(storylyId: String, segmentation: StorylySegmentation, customParameter: String?)
 ```

-#### Storyly Segmentation Parameters
+#### Storyly Label Parameters
-In StorylyInit class, "segmentation" parameter is related with the story group segmentation.
-In your storyly dashboard, if you set segments for your story groups you can use this parameter to filter these story groups.
-If segment of the group group in dashboard is subset of your segments in SDK, SDK will show that story group.
+In StorylyInit class, "label" parameter is related with the story group labels.
+In your storyly dashboard, if you set labels for your story groups you can use this parameter to filter these story groups.
+If label of the group group in dashboard is subset of your labels in SDK, SDK will show that story group.
 Here are a few examples:
-- If you do not give any parameters to segments, SDK will show all active story groups with/without segments.
+- If you do not give any parameters to labels, SDK will show all active story groups with/without labels.
 This is the default behaviour.
-- If you set ["car", "man"] as segment set in SDK, Storyly SDK will show the story groups whose segment set is "car", "man", car" and "man" and lastly it will show the story groups without segments.
+- If you set ["car", "man"] as label set in SDK, Storyly SDK will show the story groups whose label set is "car", "man", car" and "man" and lastly it will show the story groups without labels.
-- If you set an empty segment set in SDK, only the story groups without segments will be shown.
+- If you set an empty label set in SDK, only the story groups without labels will be shown.

 StorylySegmentation has the following definition:
 ```swift